 This has not been an easy post to write but I am glad to have finally done it.
 It’s taken me ages to write too!

 I hope that by finally writing this down, in my own words, it helps clear my mind in some ways.

-I will be travelling overseas with the Mathematician and my eldest daughter on 11 May 2018 and will say a few words for Leonie and David’s souls and for those of us left behind, after this tragic accident, 40 years ago.
+I was travelling overseas with the Mathematician and my eldest daughter on 11 May 2018.
+I said a few words for Leonie and David’s souls, and for those of us left behind after this tragic accident, 40 years ago.

 Thanks for listening to my story 🙂

 Linking up to #lifethisweek with the prompt of Special Anniversaries and Heroes